Bedtime Stories vs Books: Which Helps Kids Sleep?

 • the emotional relevance of a made-up story

-• the consistency of a repeatable bedtime ritual
+• the familiarity of a repeatable story format

 • the convenience of not having to invent everything from scratch